 With the extension of the Atlantic Romanesque Restoration Plan, it was decided to continue with the actions to improve the building.

-In September 2020, work on the roof was completed, the weight of which was redistributed by modifying its support points to ensure the safety and stability of the building.
+In September 2020, work on the roof was completed, the weight of which was redistributed by modifying its support points External link, opens in new window. to ensure the safety and stability of the building.
 A double ventilation system was also installed to regulate the temperature and minimise the building's humidity problems.
 To carry out this work, which lasted eight months, approximately 400,000 euros was invested.

 Urgent measures were previously taken to alleviate the problems of landslides and loss of structure, the access through the north door of the church was restored and an information and reception point was created.
 An additional project to restore and illuminate the interior of the church was also submitted, which will be carried out in the next phase.

 The Atlantic Romanesque Plan has also financed other restoration projects such as on Saint Peter of the Ship church (El Campillo) and the church in Sejas (Sanabria), both in the province of Zamora.